Milestone 3: Overview

 ...your first guide is complete.
 We'll be happy to review your guide, answer questions, and provide feedback to help with the rest of your guides.

-In this milestone, you will create separate guides for the replacement of each major component of your device.
+In this milestone, you will create guides showing the replacement of each component you chose in your proposal.
 (Remember, you are not responsible for creating a teardown or for repairing broken components.)
 Since reassembly is usually just the reverse of disassembly, you should not write reassembly steps.
 The final step in each guide will show the removal of the component being replaced.
 By default, each guide automatically concludes: “To reassemble your device, follow these steps in reverse order.”

 Each completed guide should contain the following: